- When you might need to add pricing fields to Gravity Forms

 As a small business owner, you might need to create Gravity Forms payment forms with pricing fields to accept payments, especially if you don’t have a proper storefront set up.
 For larger companies, having a payment form is essential.

-In this article, we’ll explain how you can add payment and pricing fields to your Gravity Forms and use GF eCommerce Fields to make your forms more user-friendly.
+In this article, we’ll explain how you can add payment and pricing fields to your Gravity Forms and use a range of powerful Gravity Perks to make your forms more user-friendly.

 By adding payment forms and pricing fields to Gravity Forms, you can display pricing information, total payment amount, accept payments, offer discounts, create custom order forms, and adjust tax-specific details.

 When you might need to add pricing fields to Gravity Forms

-For example, if you want to organize a Black Friday sale or end of season sale, you could use Gravity Forms to accept payments, check discounts, and calculate revised prices at checkout rather than setting up an eCommerce WordPress plugin for a limited time only.
+Even if you want to organize a Black Friday or end-of-season sale, you can use Gravity Forms to accept payments, check discounts, and calculate revised prices at checkout rather than setting up an eCommerce WordPress plugin for a limited time only.